 CPVC (Chlorinated Polyvinyl Chloride) pipe is a type of plastic piping that is stronger and more heat-resistant than standard PVC.
 It is made by adding chlorine to PVC, which improves its ability to handle higher temperatures and makes it more resistant to chemicals and corrosion.
 CPVC pipes are commonly used in hot and cold-water plumbing, industrial piping, and fire sprinkler systems.
 They are lightweight, easy to install, and provide a durable and cost-effective solution for many applications.
-These pipes are generally fused together using solvent cement, also referred to as pvc pipe adhesive or pvc pipe cement, that is applied to the surface.
+These pipes are generally fused together using solvent cement that is applied to the surface.